 - the patient’s health is potentially at risk and his/her personal information is needed to provide them with emergency medical treatment.

-4.3 Cole Dental endeavours to store and retain a patient’s personal & health information in on site, off site on a hard drive carried by the Practice Manager and off site on a secure server provided by our IT Company.
+4.3 Cole Dental endeavours to store and retain a patient’s personal & health information on site; off site on a hard drive; and off site on secure servers as handled by the technical services we employ.

 Part E – Purpose of Collection, Use & Disclosure